electricimp/GoogleIoTCore/README.md

 | --- | --- | --- |
 | *state* | String or Blob | The original *state* passed in to the [reportState()](#reportstatestate-onreported) method. |
 | *[error](#error-codes)* | Integer | `0` if the operation is completed successfully, an [error code](#error-codes) otherwise. |

-TODO - state is really String or Blob? or Blob always?

 ```squirrel
 client.reportState("some data", onReported);